 The City of Simi Valley is dedicated to having high quality solid waste collection services in order to continue to reduce the amount of trash sent to the Simi Valley Landfill and Recycling Center.
 Reducing waste can only be completed with active participants.
 All local residents, businesses, and government agencies play an important role in making Simi Valley’s waste collection work by being informed to properly use their carts or bins to separate recyclable materials, green/food waste, and trash.

 Franchised Waste Hauler

 The City has an exclusive contract with a franchised hauler, Waste Management (G.I.
 Industries) that directly provides recycling and trash collection services.
 Some of these services include, bulky item pickup, curbside recycling, green/food waste recycling,educational outreach, and more.
 By subscribing all occupied properties help to comply with State mandated waste collection and recycling requirements.

 Annually, the City Council establishes and regulates the solid waste and recycling rates and services of the hauler to ensure that residents and businesses are provided with exceptional service at reasonable rates.
 To initiate service, or if you have questions or concerns about your service please visit the Waste Management (G.I.
 Industries) website or contact the hauler at (805) 522-9400.

-For more information about commercial/multi-family or residential waste collection and recycling services, please visit one visit the below links:
+For more resources, please visit one visit the below links: